|

 Librium, also known as “chlordiazepoxide,” is a hypnotic benzodiazepine medication used for treating issues like insomnia, anxiety, and withdrawal symptoms from drug and alcohol abuse.
 The drug has anxiolytic, anticonvulsant, amnesic and sedative properties.
 Patented in 1958 and approved for use in the medical industry in 1960, chlordiazepoxide requires a prescription for any treatment.
 The drug’s popularity has also waned in recent years because of the higher risk of addiction and drug dependence associated with Librium.

-Benzodiazepines overdose deaths have increased significantly with the Centers for Disease Control (CDC) reporting a rise from 1,135 fatalities in 1999 to 11,537 in 2017.
+Benzodiazepine overdose deaths have increased significantly, with the Centers for Disease Control (CDC) reporting a rise from 1,135 fatalities in 1999 to 11,537 in 2017.
 Addiction and overdoses from benzo drugs like Librium can occur in any age group.
 Data from SAMHSA (the Substance Abuse and Mental Health Services Administration) estimated 425,000 emergency hospital visits from benzodiazepine abuse in 2011.

 What is Librium?